nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 * Unlike the histogram, the box estimate does not require the density estimate to be constant within each bin.

-* Also, the box estimate will not tend to have as dramatic changes near the bin edges as the histogram does.
+* Also, histograms can have dramatic changes near the bin edges while the box estimate suffers less from this problem.

 * However, plots of the box estimate will still largely be non-smooth and have a "jagged" appearance.